-There are 0 affordable apartments in Dequincy that offer reduced rents to low-income households.
+There are 0 low-income apartments in Dequincy that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Housing Authority of the City of Dequincy||Public Housing|

 |Calcasieu Parish Police Jury Housing Department||Section 8 Housing Choice Voucher (HCV)|

 Dequincy features 142 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 0 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Dequincy.